Executive Summary

 Trust

-Nearly 70 years as the central convening institution for performing arts presenting and touring — a level of sector credibility that cannot be purchased
+70 years as the central convening institution for the performing arts

 Distribution